1. Packages

 Benefits

-1. Since we use Helm’s native support for downloading, processing and installing charts, all the major features of Helm Charts such as hooks can be readily supported
+1. Since we use Helm’s native support for installing charts, all the major features of Helm Charts such as hooks can be readily supported

 2. Existing Helm releases installed via the Helm CLI can be imported into Pulumi state as of v3.12.1 of the Pulumi Kubernetes SDK